Understanding Rent-to-Income Ratio Before You Sign

 Monthly Income and Budget Planning

-• Utility bills such as electricity, gas, water, and internet.
+• Utilities such as electricity, gas, water, and internet.

-• Other costs like insurance, groceries, and transportation.
+• Ongoing costs like insurance, food, and transportation.

 How Much Rent Can You Really Afford?